-For best results, choose guest blogging platforms or select sites that are relevant to your niche and accept guest posts.
+For best results, seo company in india, choose guest blogging platforms or select sites that are relevant to your niche and accept guest posts.
 Most of them do, and all you have to do is write the site owner an email in which you offer your content to them.

 There is literally zero reason to turn down a solid piece of content, and a backlink it not too much to ask for in return.

 Broken link building is a very viable option too, and so is finding unlinked mentions of your resource and turning those into backlinks.

 Use a tool like Ahrefs to reveal broken links or simply links to articles that are shorter, less informative and in any other way inferior to yours and, once again, offer your own content to fill the hole created by the 404, or explain to the site owner how exactly your content is better than the one already linked to and how it will be more beneficial for them to link to you instead.